leduan-iOS/nyt-best-sellers-wishlist/README.md

 |password|String|string containing the user password

 ### Networking

-- [Add list of network requests by screen ]
+#### List of network requests by screen

+- Login screen

+- List details screen

+- Book details screen

 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]